Categories

 Article 41

-The worker may abandon employment under the notice period stipulated in article 38 of this law or before the expiry of the contract period if it is for a definite period while retaining all his rights, including the end-of-service gratuity and without prejudice to his right to compensation, after notifying the employer of this in any of the following cases:
+The worker may abandon employment without adhering to the notice period stipulated in article 38 of this law or before the expiry of the contract period if it is for a definite period while retaining all his rights, including the end-of-service gratuity and without prejudice to his right to compensation, after notifying the employer of this in any of the following cases:

 1. If the employer or his representative committed fraud when contracting with the worker.